 So what is the reason for today’s perils?
 Especially the ones of the economic kind?

 The last few decades have seen the emergence of a key entity in every corporation.
 Finance!
 With this function at the helm, every organization is focusing more and more on investors, investor relations and shareholder value.
 Great idea!
 But somewhere this strikes an imbalance (at least in my mind) with respect to the raison d’etre of a ‘going concern’.
 Agreed everyone is in business to make money.
 But money doesn’t grow in trees.
 And for all those who thought it did, we have the results to see.
 Bad loans!
 Bad loans packaged as assets and sold to some unsuspecting customers (investors)!
 Asset (even if non-existent) re-packaged and sold to insurance companies and voila!
 No asset!
 No investor!
 No value!
 Just jingle mails and worldwide economic downturn.

 Going back to the question about Marketing & Production concept, I believe a sweeping generalization would point to a simple ‘No’.
 Here’s why!

-So long as an organization is looking at only the books and not the consumer, peril is staring from right behind their necks.
+- So long as an organization is looking at only the books and not the consumer, peril is staring from right behind their necks.

 You can make cars, toothpastes, gold ornaments, provide mobile telephony or stitch footwear on the road.
 Customer comes first.
 LUMP IT!
 No two ways about it.
 If you are worried only about your books and your investors, you can find a good chef, cook them fine and then count bars.
 Be my guest!
 In the same vein, FMCG firms, which focus more on the fundamentals of the marketing concept – of looking at the customer – is the real ‘going concern’ and have always been the bell weather stock of every single market in the world.